 Capacity: 24 cans (without ice)

 Other sizes: 11, 30 cans

 What we like: A lighter and more approachable alternative to the M30 above.

 What we don’t: Limited capacity and still very pricey.

-At $250, however, the YETI Hopper Flip 12 certainly doesn’t stand out from a value perspective.
-It’s true that it will save you $100 compared to the top-end Hopper M30 above, but capacity is decidedly limited (the Hopper Flip can only fit about 13 12-oz. cans with ice).
-For a significant $120 savings, RTIC's Soft Pack 30 above offers more double the storage space without compromising much in quality, while Engel’s $10-cheaper HD30 (a larger variation of the HD20 above) can swallow a whopping 48 cans.
+At $250, however, the Yeti Hopper Flip 12 certainly doesn’t stand out from a value perspective.
+It’s true that it will save you $100 compared to the top-end Hopper M30 above, but capacity is decidedly limited (the Hopper Flip can fit 24 cans without ice compared to 42 for the M30).
+And for a significant $130 savings, RTIC's Soft Pack 30 above offers a sizable boost in storage space without compromising much in quality, while Engel’s HD30 can swallow a whopping 48 cans (with ice) for $10 less.
 To be fair, the Hopper Flip 12 is perfectly serviceable for an afternoon at the beach or quick after-work paddle, but the high price tag and small capacity are enough for us to push it down to a mid-pack finish.